kasramp/cheat-sheet-factory/container/kubectl.md

 Deployment and service files can be generated using Helm, handcrafted manually, or using [Kompose](https://github.com/kubernetes/kompose) to convert docker-compose files to Kubernetes deployment files.

+A deployment is a blue print of a pod.

 Master node components consist of:

 - `Store (etcd)` - like a database, stores information on which node to track